 From beautifying our streets and uplifting our community, to improving life skills and creative abilities, we shape our stories and determine our destiny.

-Create Days make space and gather resources for ongoing individual works, collaborative projects, and exposure trips.
-These opportunities allow our scholars to discover passions, deepen processes, and develop positive practices.
-Connections to mentors and career development are even more things made possible through Create Days.
-Whether we're painting murals, beautifying parks, visiting a museum, writing poems and songs, choreographing dances, or producing plays, this program challenges our scholars in fun and relevant ways while providing them with guided instruction from skilled artists and support from dedicated mentors.
-Through the arts, our scholars make connections to themselves, their communities, and the world at large in order to shape their stories and determine their destinies.
+Whether we're painting murals, beautifying parks, visiting a museum, writing poems and songs, learning public speaking, choreographing dances, or producing plays, this program challenges our scholars in fun and relevant ways while providing them with guided instruction from skilled artists and deserved compensation and support.
+Our scholars learn to engage their communities and enact social change using their creative skills.
+Through arts learning and community collaboration, our scholars make connections to themselves, their communities, and the world at large in order to shape their stories and determine their destinies.

 This program has been generously supported by The St. Louis Community Foundation, The Pettus Foundation, LinkedSelling and Siteman Family Charitable.